James Scott (criminal)

 James Robert Scott (born November 20, 1969) is an American who was convicted of causing a massive flood of the Mississippi River at West Quincy, Missouri as part of the Great Flood of 1993.
-Scott is currently serving a sentence of 20 years to life in a Missouri prison.
+Scott is currently serving a life sentence with parole eligibility in a Missouri prison.
 The 2007 book Damned to Eternity and a 2022 Vice News documentary have been critical of Scott's conviction.

 Early life

 Scott grew up in Quincy, Illinois.
 By his twenties, he had a criminal record and had served time in six prisons.
 While most of these arrests were for burglary, they also included two for arson.
 In 1982, he burned down his elementary school, Webster Elementary School in Quincy.
 In 1988, he burned down a garage and set several other fires, getting him a sentence of seven years in prison.

 By 1993, Scott was out of prison on parole for the 1988 fire.
 He worked at a Burger King in Quincy and spent most of his nights drinking heavily.